-- Isolation and sandbox capabilities (allows users to explore software and application development in a ”real world” environment wihout affecting the host desktop)
+- Isolation and sandbox capabilities (allows users to explore software and application development in a ”real world” environment without affecting the host desktop)

-- You can use it to isolate corporate desktops from BYO devices (disabling copy-paste, drag-and-drop, shared folders)
+- Isolate corporate desktops from BYO devices (disabling copy-paste, drag-and-drop, shared folders)

 - Access to USB devices

-- Ability to run restricted and encrypted VM’s (only autorized users can interact with corporate data)
+- Ability to run restricted and encrypted VMs (only authorized users can interact with corporate data)

-This version is the industry standard for running multiple operating systems as virtual machines (VM’s) on a single Windows 10 PC.
-It was built for IT professionals, developers and businesses in order to build, test or demo software on any device.
+The professional version of VMware Workstation sets the industry standard for running multiple operating systems as virtual machines (VMs) on a single Windows PC.
+It was built for IT professionals, developers and businesses create and test software on any device.